Becoming a member-owner of the credit union

 - Your name as it appears on your Social Security Card

 - Proof of employment (one of the following)

 - Letter from your Personnel Office

 Your credit union membership is represented by your Share Account.
-You may become a member by simply completing an application form (signature card), paying the $5.00 membership fee, and depositing the minimum balance of $5.00 in a Share Account.
+You may become a member by simply completing an application form (signature card), and depositing the minimum balance of $5.00 in a Share Account.
 In keeping with our policy of “Once a Member, Always a Member” as long as you maintain this minimum balance you remain a member, even if you leave our field of membership.